There's More to Building a Strong & Safe Deck than Meets the Eye

 Each year hundreds of people are injured in this country as a result of deck failures.
 Deck failures are most often caused by faulty construction methods, unsuitable or improper materials and/or by lack of maintenance.
 If constructed and maintained properly, decks rarely collapse due to overloading.
 Remember, decks are composed of natural materials exposed to weather, and, as a result, will not last forever.

-Frank Lamphere, owner of A-Affordable Decks in Lombard, Illinois a 19 year contractor whose specialty is wood and vinyl decks installation says "Whenever you build or make structural repairs to a deck, it is important to make sure that the repairs are done by an expert and to obtain the required permits (IF required) to help ensure your family and guests enjoy your deck without worry of failure or collapse".
+Frank Lamphere, owner of A-Affordable Decks of Lombard, Illinois in his 33rd year of business and whose specialty is wood and vinyl deck construction says "Whenever you build or make structural repairs to a deck, it is important to make sure that the repairs are done by an expert.
+Also, obtain the required permits (if required) to help ensure your family and guests enjoy your deck without worry of failure or collapse".
 As a home owner there are some simple things you can do which may help prevent unexpected problems with your deck.
 Use the checklist below to help you inspect your deck for possible unsafe conditions.
-Tips for Deck Safety
+Tips for Deck Safety (From the Fairfax County Virginia website)

 1.Check support posts and beams for rot, splitting or abnormal movement.